tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/lab3-setup-a-fleet/setup-a-fleet.md

 ### Objectives
 In this lab, you will:

-* Set up a Java Management Service Fleet
+* Set up a Fleet using the Java Management Service user interface
+* Create and configure an install key for installing Management Agents on your host machine

 ### Prerequisites:
 * You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
-* You are using a Linux/Windows Operating system or virtual machine for this workshop.
+* You are using an Oracle Linux image on your host machine or compute instance for this workshop.
 * Access to the cloud environment and resources configured in Lab 2

 ## Task 1: Set Up Java Management Service Fleet